-A a result, shuffling can be viewed as a unique collective communication in data-centric solutions.
+As a result, shuffling can be viewed as a unique collective communication in data-centric solutions.
 The implementation is also different between runtimes.
 Hadoop manages intermediate data on disk, so data is first partitioned, sorted and spilled to disk, then transferred, merged and sorted again at Reducer side.
 However, shuffling in Twister is much simpler than it is in Hadoop.
 Data is only regrouped by keys and transferred in memory and there is no sorting [4].
 So shuffling in Twister has much better performance than in Hadoop.
-Though it is well optimized, it is still not scalable in handling large intermediate data.
-Then we use local aggregation across Map threads at Map stage.
-Since each worker in Twister runs on the thread level and data generated by each worker can be shared, we are able to optimally shrink the intermediate data size on each compute node and accelerate shuffling.